 This situation happens to people and know that it is not a problem to paint using Chalk Paint® over previously painted and waxed pieces.
 Annie created her products to work harmoniously together.
 However- the most important thing is that the wax is dry and feels “cured.”

 HOW THICK you applied your wax is a factor here.
 I say that because I have felt pieces others have done and the surface actually feels really waxy to the touch.

-In general – after we remove the residual wax – the surface of the furniture should feel a little cool and maybe the slightest bit moist….but it should allow you to slide the top of your hand across it like it is ice skating.
+In general – after we remove the residual wax when applyig it – the surface of the furniture should feel a little cool and maybe the slightest bit moist….but it should allow you to slide the top of your hand across it like it is ice skating.
 There should not be any drag.
+If that is the case- you can paint over it with Chalk Paint®. (but not other paint)

-With that said- in general…you should be able to paint over a waxed piece right away.
+With that said- yes, in general…you should be able to paint over a waxed piece right away.
 Could be even the same day.
+Or- even that same hour!
 Some painting techniques actually require that when building up layers.